 A nice bonus is that a VPNs ability to replace your IP address can give you access to content that you wouldn't normally be able to access.

 You do not want this.
 A good VPN will respect your privacy but the ISP probably won't.
-In masny countries the ISP could be passing that information directly to the local government or intelligence service.
-In the United States, ISPs can actual sell or share the data they gather about you with anyone they wish.
+In many countries, the ISP could be passing that information directly to the local government or intelligence service.
+In the United States, ISPs can actually sell or share the data they gather about you with anyone they wish.

 Using a Linux VPN from our recommended list of VPNs eliminates this problem.
 All the VPNs we recommend have their own secure DNS servers so the ISP can't see what you are up to.

 Note: This is not legal advice.
-If you are concerned about possible legal issues you should contact any attorney.
+If you are concerned about possible legal issues you should contact an attorney.

 It is legal to use a VPN in almost every country on Earth.
 They are vitally important for businesses, which use them securely interconnect their physical facilities using the internet quickly and inexpensively.
 People in every country on Earth use VPNs to interact online while protecting their privacy and confidential data.